ProGamerGov/Neural-Zoom-Legacy/README.md

 * Your input image needs to be smaller than your `-image_size` parameter for it to work properly at the moment.

 * The zoom value is tied to the original image, not each image output.
+Thus the chosen value does not carry as much weight as it should, if any.